 When I started learning Ancient Egyptian, I wanted to be able to type hieroglyphs alongside regular text, for printing translations.
 There is a package for the typesetting system LaTeX which does this, called “HieroTeX”.
 It took me a while to figure out how to use it, but the results are top-notch:

-Because I’ve installed this on quite a few computers, I’m writing up this blog post to make it easier for other GNU/Linux users who are trying to figure it out.
+Since I’ve installed this on a few computers, I’m writing up this blog post to make it easier for other Linux users who are trying to figure it out.

 Installation